Electroconvulsive therapy

 Risks

 ECT has received bad press, in part because of its potential for causing memory problems.
 Since ECT was introduced in the 1930s, the dose of electricity used in the procedure has been decreased significantly.
-This has greatly reduced the side effects of this procedure, including memory loss.
+Also, it may be given with the electrode placed on only one side of the skull (unilateral ECT).
+These changes have greatly reduced the side effects of this procedure, including memory loss.

 However, ECT can still cause some side effects, including: